Arthur F. Burns: Federal Reserve Chairman

 There was significant inflation during this period, which Nixon attempted to manage through wage and price controls while the Fed under Burns increased the money supply.
 Although Burns opposed Nixon's decision to close the "gold window," he "'assured the President that I would support his new program fully,' notwithstanding his reservations about the gold suspension."
 After the 1972 election, due in part to oil shocks from the 1973 oil crisis, price controls began to fail and by 1974, the inflation rate was 12.3 percent.

 Burns thought the country was not willing to accept rates of unemployment in the range of six percent as a means of quelling inflation.
 From the Board of Governors meeting minutes of November 1970, Burns believed that:

-During Burns' tenure, the rate of change of the consumer price index rose from 6%/year in early 1970 to over 12%/year in late 1974 after the Arab Oil embargo, and eventually falling to under 7%/year from 1976 to the end of his tenure in January, 1978, with an annual average rate of consumer price inflation of approximately 9% during his term.
+During Burns's tenure, the rate of change of the consumer price index rose from 6%/year in early 1970 to over 12%/year in late 1974 after the Arab Oil embargo, and eventually falling to under 7%/year from 1976 to the end of his tenure in January, 1978, with an annual average rate of consumer price inflation of approximately 9% during his term.
 Negative economic events included multiple oil shocks (1973 and 1979) and heavy government deficits arising in part from the Vietnam War and Great Society government programs.

 At the Watergate break-in of 1972, the burglars were found carrying $6300 of sequentially numbered $100 bills.
 The Fed lied to reporter Bob Woodward as to the source of the bills.
 Burns stonewalled Congressional investigations about them and issued a directive to all Fed offices prohibiting any discussion of the subject.